-The IBT is administered by a board of six trustees – two representatives of the RBN and four of Implats.
-It is chaired by Mmemogolo Semane Bonolo Molotlegi, matriarch of the RBN.
+The IBT is administered by a board of eight trustees - four representatives of the RBN and four from Impala Platinum.

 The ‘mother’ of the RBN, Mmemogolo has 20 years’ experience in managing communitydevelopment issues.
 She serves on several boards and is also the patron of a number of organisations.
 Mmemogolo is also area president for Southern Africa’s Associated Country Women of the World.

 After 21 years in the mining sector, Pierre retired from Implats as the group sustainable development manager at the end of 2011.
 He is a former board member of Impala and served on several other boards.
 Pierre was appointed CEO of the IBT on 1 August 2012.

 Cathie is a former board member of Implats and has had significant experience in the legal and public affairs arenas over a period of 20 years.
 Cathie retired from Implats in 1997 and is currently a non-executive director of Harmony Gold Mining Company Limited.

 Johanna has 20 years’ experience in HR management in the mining industry.
 She is currently the group stakeholder engagement manager at Implats.

 Obakeng is a Chartered Accountant (SA), having completed his articles with PricewaterhouseCoopers Incorporated (PwC).
 He is currently CEO of the Royal Bafokeng Nation Development Trust, which holds all commercial assets on behalf of the Royal Bafokeng Nation.
 He serves on the board of Royal Bafokeng Holdings Pty (Limited) as well as on the Impala Platinum Limited board.
 Obakeng has also held the position of finance manager for the Royal Bafokeng Administration and was a senior audit manager at Mokua and Associates Chartered Accountants, a company subsequently acquired by PwC.